Citizen's Guide to Colorado Roadside Assistance

 1. Was roadside assistance purchased?

 Start with the declarations page.
-This is not automatic just because liability or collision coverage exists.
+Roadside assistance is not automatic just because liability, collision, or comprehensive coverage exists.

 2. Was there a covered emergency?

-The policy lists breakdown, battery failure, insufficient fuel or fluid, flat tire, lock-out, and certain entrapment situations.
+The policy may list breakdown, battery failure, insufficient fuel or fluid, flat tire, lockout, and certain entrapment situations.

 3. Was the service provider authorized?

-Part V handles authorized providers and unauthorized providers differently.
+Part V often handles authorized providers and unauthorized providers differently.
+Full payment and reimbursement are not always the same thing.

 4. Where was the vehicle towed?

-The benefit is limited to the nearest qualified repair facility.
+The basic benefit is often limited to the nearest qualified repair facility.
 A longer tow can create out-of-pocket charges.

 5. Is the dispute really about storage, release, or impoundment?